How to Make Your To-Do List Work for You

 6. Keep it organized.Your list needs to be organized in a way that feels comfortable to you.
 There are many options nowadays, especially with digital devices.
 However, the old-fashioned pen and paper method may be what works best for you.
 You can also opt for using the Internet or even your cell phone or mobile device to keep your list organized.

-Have a question for Chantal?
-Ask or leave a comment below!
+Have a question for Chantal or want to leave a comment?
+Click here.